 - Preheat your oven to 450 degrees, Fahrenheit.
-Line two baking sheets with parchment paper or grease well.
+Line two baking sheets with parchment paper.

 - Chop your head of cauliflower into bite sized florets.

-- To a large mixing bowl with a lid (can also use a Tupperware), add the all-purpose flour, plant based milk, garlic powder, salt and pepper to make the batter.
-Whisk well.
+- In a large mixing bowl with a lid, whisk together the all-purpose flour, plant based milk, garlic powder, salt and pepper to make the batter.

-- Add the cauliflower florets to the batter and the lid, and shake well until all florets are covered well in batter.
+- Add the cauliflower florets to the batter, add the lid, and shake well until the florets are covered evenly in batter.

-- In a second large mixing bowl with a lid (can also use a large Tupperware) add the breadcrumbs.
-Transfer the battered cauliflower into bowl with bread crumbs.
+- In a second large mixing bowl with a lid, add half of the breadcrumbs.
+Transfer the battered cauliflower into bowl with bread crumbs and sprinkle with remaining half of breadcrumbs.
 Add the lid and shake until all florets are well coated in bread crumbs.

-- While the cauliflower wings are baking, prepare the tahini ranch and buffalo sauce.
+- While the cauliflower wings are baking, whisk together the buffalo sauce, melted vegan butter, and maple syrup.